24mx/pgmtest-java/README.md

 - ```ProgrammingTasksImpl```
 - ```StackImpl```

-**The stack should implement the iterator in LIFO order and you should provide your implementation without using classes from Java Standard Lib**
+**The stack should implement the iterator in LIFO order and you should provide your implementation without using classes from Java Standard Lib or 3rd part libraries**

 ### Assessment
 The assessment will be based on following criterias: